 At the moment we do not have any free-ranging animals.
 However, as the centre grows we do hope to introduce some free-flying birds to our rainforest area.
-Keep up to date with our new arrival news and more on our news page or visit us on Facebook!
+Keep up to date with our new arrival news and more on Facebook!

 We have an on-site, organic and fresh produce tearoom at the centre for a great selection of homemade cakes, light lunches including homemade soup, toasties, salads and much more, Fresh Orkney Roastery Coffee and speciality teas as well as our Fernvalley special hot chocolate, made with real chocolate from the Pittenweem Chocolate Company, Fife.
 See our Tearoom page for more details or pop in for a visit.
 Our tearoom is open independantly so you don't have to pay to enter if you are just wanting to drop in for lunch and cake.
 (Entry fees only apply if you would like to visit our animals)